-tion phase, the peak phase, and the elimination phase.
+As noted before, body weight affects the alcohol concentration reached when a given amount of alcoholic beverage is consumed.
+Assuming the normal healthy male with a body weight of 150 pounds, the consumption of one drink could produce an alcohol concentration of 0.027% in the blood.
+Recall that the body is capable of eliminating alcohol at the average rate of 0.015% per hour.
+Therefore, in order to accumulate alcohol in the body, the rate of absorption must exceed the rate of elimination.
+When consumption stops and absorption has been completed, the alcohol concentration will gradually fall as the alcohol is eliminated by the liver.
+Figure 1-6 (Page 25) shows a generalized representation of an alcohol concentration curve.
+This curve can be divided into three phases: the absorption phase, the peak phase, and the elimination phase.
 The slope of each phase will vary according to the various factors affecting absorption, distribution, and elimination of alcohol.
-It is important to understand that absorption, distribution, and elimination occurs in three phases.
+It is important to understand that absorption, distribution, and elimination occur in three phases.
 However, once the absorption rate has reached a peak, the rate of elimination is greater than the rate of absorption.
 This results in a net decrease in the alcohol concentration in the body.

 The best method of determining the alcohol concentration in the body at any particular time is to conduct an analysis of a suitable specimen.
 When a breath alcohol test is administered, the results demonstrate the alcohol concentration at the time the sample was collected and analyzed.
 Based upon the results of a breath alcohol test, there are three possibilities as to what the alcohol concentration was at a time prior to the test.
-The alcohol concentration at a prior time could have been the same, higher, or lower depending on the circumstances (see Figure 7).
+The alcohol concentration at a prior time could have been the same, higher, or lower depending on the circumstances (see Figure 1-7, Page 26).